 The Company is exposed to interest rate risk on its floating-rate debt.
 The Company has entered into interest rate swap agreements for certain of these agreements to effectively convert its floating-rate debt to a fixed-rate basis.
 The principal objective of these contracts is to eliminate or reduce the variability of the cash flows in interest payments associated with the Company's floating-rate debt, thus reducing the impact of interest rate changes on future interest payment cash flows.
-The Company has elected to apply the hedge accounting rules in accordance with authoritative guidance for certain of these contracts.
 Refer to Note 8 for further information.